leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

      }
      ```

-    - Async: The method `completion` will be done in a future certain tick after the tick of method invocation being requested.
+    - Async: The method `completion` will be done in a future certain time point after the moment of method invocation being returned.

      ```
      e.g: